 Create a Resume

 You never know when opportunity will come your way!
 Attend a Career Development workshop or use our resume writing guide to create your first college-level resume.

 Campus groups and activities help you build marketable skills and become part of the QU community!
 Attend the QU Involvement Fair and consider participating in one extra-curricular activity.
 Write for a student publication, join student government, join an academic club… there are a lot of options!
 As you try out activities, reflect on what you’re learning from them and whether you’d like to continue with them (or try something different) in your sophomore year.
-Check out our Do You QU website to get a better idea about your options on campus!
 Your ePortfolio is a great place for you to track your thoughts about your extracurricular involvement.

 Attend the Career Fair

 Our University-wide career fair in the fall is for ALL class years and ALL majors!
 Get a feel for what the event is like, the kinds of employers who attend, and how you should prepare.
 Approach a few employers and ask about what they do.
 Use the time to get comfortable.